 You can see a list of all Recycle Bin locations by right-clicking the Recycle Bin on your Desktop and selecting Properties.

-1. Stop using your external hard drive as soon as you discover that your missing data.
+• Stop using your external hard drive as soon as you discover that you’re missing data.
 The more time you spend using your external hard drive after data has been lost or accidentally deleted, the greater the chance that some application or even the operating system itself will overwrite the data and make it impossible to perform external hard drive recovery.

-2. 💿 Don’t format the external hard drive.
+• 💿 Don’t format the external hard drive.
 Many hard drive issues can be solved by formatting the hard drive and starting from scratch, but data loss isn’t one of them.
-When you format a hard drive, all storage space on the drive is marked as empty and a new partition table is created, making it much more difficult to recover deleted files
+When you format a hard drive, all storage space on the drive is marked as empty and a new partition table is created, making it much more difficult to recover deleted files.
+So, even if Windows keeps asking you to format due to partition damage, disregard the prompt.

 Also known as CMD, the Command Prompt provides you with much finer control over your operating system by allowing you to give your computer text commands.
-This comes in handy when dealing with data loss caused by malware, which often affects the attributes of files stored on internal and external hard drives alike, making them either invisible or impossible to open.
+This comes in handy when dealing with data loss caused by malware, specifically those that hide the files stored on your external hard drive by giving them the hidden attribute.

 Instead of painstakingly fixing the attributes of each and every file on your computer, you can simply use a single command to fix them all at once.